Dark Chocolate Sea Salt Espresso Shortbread

 Instructions:

-- Scrape the bowl then sift in the flour.
-Add the lemon zest and crushed lavender and mix on low until fully incorporated.
+4. Scrape the bowl then add in the flour (you can sift it into the butter for a more tender crumb).
+Mix on low until fully incorporated.
 It will be crumbly at first then will suddenly start to stick to the beaters and pull away from the sides of the bowl.
 At this point, stop mixing.

 Enjoy!
 Cookies will last, covered, for 3-5 days.
 An airtight container will actually cause them to soften after a day, so I prefer keeping these on a plate covered with foil.